COVID-19 Travel Info: Learn More

 Memphis Rock 'n' Soul Museum

-The Rock ’N’ Soul Museum will take you on an invigorating trip through the city’s musical past.
+The Memphis Rock ’N’ Soul Museum will take you on an invigorating trip through the city’s musical past.
 Soak it all in, and when you’re done, rent the museum’s audio walking tour of Beale Street, which takes you back in time to life 100 years ago on Beale Street as a thriving center of African American culture.

 Read More